zcczhang/UAV_Coverage/research_report.md

 where S and S′ are the current and next states respectively; R is the reward based on the action a referring to S, which is dependant on whether the agent visit unvisited states, and finish the coverage task as well as flying back; α is the learning rate; and γ is the discount factor.

 During the training, 4 values corresponding with four available directions up, down, right, and left at each entry of the ROWS×COLS table of Q values will be updated.
 The policy for the greedy method will choose the direction with the largest value at each state in the gridworld.
 After training, optimal path could be derived by choosing the direction with the largest Q value among all directions each state from the Q table.
-Since the movements at the beginning are random, and there are more than one ”optimal paths” which go through all grids exactly once and get back to the origin, we could get different Q tables and paths after training(code).
+Since the movements at the beginning are random, and there are more than one ”optimal paths” which go through all grids exactly once and get back to the origin, we could get different Q tables and paths after training[code](https://github.com/zcczhang/UAV_Coverage/blob/master/Grid%20World/Past_All_Grids_v2.0.1.ipynb).
 Then, two different results of coverage path in a simple 4×5 gridworld are illustrated in figure 3 and figure 4.
 The table of directions corresponding with the largest Q values in the Q table is shown at the left, while the derived coverage path is shown at the right by dotted arrows.
 In conclusion, the minimum steps which is equivalent to the shortest coverage distance is supposed to be 20 steps in 4 × 5 gridworld, which is consistent with results derived by this reinforcement learning algorithm shown below.

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/5.png?raw=true" width=390" height="160"/></center>
 <center> <h7> Figure 3: The first coverage path generated by NMDP tabular Q learning in 4x5 gridworld </h7> </center>